openturns/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

 Precisely, an expansion of the model response onto an orthonormal basis of :math:`L^2` is of interest.

-The principles of the building of a (infinite numerable) basis of this space, i.e. the PC basis, are described in the sequel.
+The principles of the building of an infinite countable basis of this space, i.e. the PC basis, are hereafter described.

 Principle of the functional chaos expansion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~